-Guitar setup isn’t all about action and neck relief – having properly adjusted pickup height can have an enormous and positive impact on your sound.
-However, if they’re not right you may end up miles from the tones you’re looking for.
-Too low and you’ll have a weak, thin output, too high, and you’ll actually interfere with the tuning of your guitar as the magnets push and pull the strings, creating something known as the “warble” effect.
+Guitar setup isn’t all about action and neck relief.
+Properly adjusted pickup height can have an enormous positive impact on your sound.
+However, if they’re not right, you may end up miles from the tones you’re looking for.
+Too low and you’ll have a weak, thin output.
+Too high and you’ll actually interfere with the tuning of your guitar, as the magnets push and pull the strings, creating something known as the “warble” effect.

-Pickup height adjustment is one of the easier modifications to make to your guitar, but you should still ensure that you know what you’re doing before you dive in and start making changes.
+Pickup height adjustment is one of the easier modifications to make to your guitar, but you should still ensure you know what you’re doing before diving in and making changes.

 In this KillerGuitarRigs Guide you’ll learn: